asharma381/TicTacToe/README.md

     }
 ```
 ## Usage
-You can play this free TicTacToe Game. like you would any other header library by downloading it and copying it to a directory on your include path.
-Elevate is written for C++11 and above.
-COMING SOON: Use elevate on systems that don't have it by including it in your source files.
+You can play this free TicTacToe Game.
+Feel free to clone or download the repository and open via XCode or an C++ IDE.

+## COMING SOON
+Computer AI Engine to play single-player version of Tic Tac Toe with difficulty levels.